CapacitorSet/box-js/README.md

  * `snippets.json`, a list of pieces of code executed by the sample (JavaScript, shell commands, etc.);
  * `urls.json`, a list of URLs contacted;
  * `active_urls.json`, a list of URLs that seem to drop active malware;
- * `resources.json`, the ADODB streams (i.e. the files that the script wrote to disk) with file types and hashes.
+ * `resources.json`, the ADODB streams (i.e. the files that the script wrote to disk) with file types and hashes;
+ * `IOC.json`, a list of behaviours identified as IOCs (Indicators of Compromise).
+These include registry accesses, written files, HTTP requests and so on.

  You can analyze these by yourself, or you can automatically submit them to Malwr, VirusTotal or a Cuckoo sandbox: for more information, run `box-export --help`.